- Personal Data Breach vs. Reportable Breach

 The first key point is that the clock starts ticking after the controller becomes aware of the personal data breach.

-And then there’s an investigation to see if personal data was breach.
+And then there’s an investigation to see if personal data was a breach.
 The clock still doesn’t start.
 When the IT security team discovers with reasonable certainty that there has been a personal data breach, then the clock starts!

 When notifying the supervising authority, the data controller can do this in phases.

 It is perfectly acceptable to notify the supervising initially when there has been discovery (or the likelihood) of a personal data breach and to tell them that more investigation is required to obtain details — see Article 33(4).
-This process can take more than 72-hours, and is allowed under the GDPR.
+This process can take more than 72-hours and is allowed under the GDPR.

 And if turns out to be a false alarm, they can ask the supervising authority to cancel the notification.

-For personal data breaches in which it is discovered there is a high risk to individual, the notification to affected “data subjects” must be made without “undue delay”— see Article 34(1).
+For personal data breaches in which it is discovered there is a high risk to the individual, the notification to affected “data subjects” must be made without “undue delay”— see Article 34(1).
 The objective is to inform consumers about how they’ve been affected and what they need to take to protect themselves.